 - If you need to change the “site coordinator,” information on file, sign-in and click “user info” in the white menu bar at the top of the screen to edit that information..

-Application to Artist in Residence and Visiting Performer Rosters Now Open!
+Application to Artist in Residence and Visiting Performer Rosters - CURRENTLY CLOSED

-Artists who live in Maryland are invited to apply to the Artist in Residence or Visiting Performer Rosters.
+Artists who live in Maryland may apply to the Artist in Residence or Visiting Performer Rosters.
 The artists on this roster specialize in harnessing the arts as tools for learning and are available to lead hands-on, intensive arts workshops in Maryland schools (Artists in Residence) or assemblies with two workshops (Visiting Performers).

 Artists in Residence may apply in performing arts, playwriting, poetry, and visual arts.
 Visiting Performers may apply in music, dance, puppetry, and theater.